Chosen879/Chosen879/README.md

 - 👋 Hi, I’m @Chosen879
 - Im a juinior programmer working on building a reputation for myself
+- Im also now trying to learn c++
+- I want to become a game devloper, but that is not working out so far
-- If you need to contact me my email is "thechosenprogrammer@gmail.com"
+- If you need to contact me my email is "jlskiles831@gmail.com"
+- Collage student so im not always avalible